OLD MODEL -vs- NEW MODEL:

 There are several studies that show how injured tissues, when in the presence of anti-inflammatory medications, actually heal up to 1/3 weaker, with 40% less elasticity.
 NSAIDS are palliative (they relieve symptoms but do not address underlying cause) not therapeutic (actually addressing the root cause of the problem).
 This is one of modern medicine’s dirty little secrets — not to mention, a huge money maker!
 NSAIDS will weaken tissue and increase the chances of re-injury.
 This sets you up for the vicious cycle of Chronic Pain, dysfunction, inflammation, prescriptions of NSAID’s, and more degeneration.
 Lifelong patients!
 Talk about job security!

 So, let me see if I understand.
 The very drugs that doctors are giving people to cope with their chronic Deep Somatic Pain; suppress the body’s natural inflammatory response, which is part of the normal healing process.
 Furthermore, drugs that block inflammatory chemicals are actually causing injury and deterioration of the very tissues that they are supposed to be helping!
 Am I missing something here?
-Is it me (after all, I’m just a stupid chiropractor in the rural Ozarks of South Missouri), or does this all look like a tospy turvy mish mash of something piled up in my barnyard?
+Is it me (after all, I’m just a stupid chiropractor in the RURAL OZARKS OF SOUTHERN MISSOURI), or does this all look like a tospy turvy mish-mash of something piled up in my barnyard?

 The truth of the matter is that much of the “practice” of Medicine is not scientific, it is just that — practice.
 And unfortunately, it has become big business —- very big business.
 Few doctors work for themselves anymore.
-They all work for big corporations — here it’s Cox or St. John’s.
-And if you do not believe that “Big Pharma” is the puppeteer who is pulling the strings, I have this bridge in Brooklyn that I would just luuuuuuuuuuuuve to sell you!
+They all work for big corporations — here it’s Cox or Mercy.
+And if you do not believe that “BIG PHARMA” is the puppeteer who is pulling the strings, I have this bridge in Brooklyn that I would just luuuuuuuuuuuuve to sell you!

 Let us look at the new model.
 Hold on a minute.
 We should not really be calling this model “new” because none of what you are about to read is new information.
 As you will soon notice, this is information that has been around for at least a decade — probably more like two or three.
 This section should really be called, “The Old New Model”.
 But as we have already talked about, studies say that it takes the latest scientific and medical research almost two decades to get into the text books that doctors learn from.